 When a situation arises where the development in living costs is greater than the development in wages, it leads to a decline in real wages.
 This is a situation that many people find hard to accept, and therefore, many expect an adjustment in pay that fully or partially offsets the decline in real wages.

-Employees want Fairness
+Employees Want Fairness

 From Ennova’s ongoing monitoring of employee surveys across companies and for many years, we see that, prior to 2022, wages had a very limited effect on perceived employee engagement.